typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 #### Concurrency is hard
 Concurrency is notoriously cumbersome to work with.
-This is no surprise to any developer that has worked with threads and locks in many mainstream programming languages.
+This is no surprise to any developer that has worked with threads and locks in any mainstream programming language.
 Once we start dealing with concurrency, we have to deal with a slew
 concerns: deadlocks, starvation, race conditions, thread leaks, thread blocking and so on.
 A bug in any one of these concerns can have devastating consequences in terms of correctness and performance.

-The most popular method for achieving concurrency in Scala is via `Future`, which enables the evaluation of asynchronous operations.
+The most popular method for achieving concurrency in Scala is with `Future`, which enables the evaluation of asynchronous operations.
 However, it is plainly insufficient for those of us who practice strict functional programming.
 Furthermore, `Future` doesn't expose first-class features like cancellation,